-Therefore building a warehouse with a bank of computers and a highly experienced programmer someone should be able to make 1 billion dollars through online progressive video poker.
+Therefore building a warehouse with a bank of computers and a highly experienced programmer someone should be able to make 1 million dollars through online progressive video poker.

 There have been many recent movies based on real stories within universities: